CUBA CLI Quick Start

 Creating a project

-- Database – the SQL database to use.
-Choose HSQLDB
+Database – the SQL database to use.
+For the sample application, choose HSQLDB.

 An empty project will be created in a new folder in the current directory.

-Close CLI or open new terminal window and navigate to the project folder.
+Close CLI or open a new terminal window and navigate to the project folder.

 The running out-of-the-box application contains two main menu items: Administration and Help, as well as the functionality for security and administration.